EnterpriseDB/edb-terraform/README.md

 ```
 #### Options:
 * `service_ports`: ports open to the public
-* `region_ports`: ports open and restricted to region's subnet cidrblocks
+* `region_ports`: ports open and restricted to region's and cross-region's subnet cidrblocks

 ## Prerequisites and installation

 The following components must be installed on the system:
 - Python3
 - AWS CLI
+- GCloud CLI
 - Terraform

 ### Prequisites installation on Debian 11